justinab24/it-est-temp/README.md

 HOW IT WORKS:

-  An admin can login and predefine components and roles
+  An admin can login and predefine components and roles:

       With components, the admin can specify the name, rate, and how much time is needed to build them for different complexities (ie. low, medium, high)